AdleAkbulut/AdleAkbulut/README.md

 - 👋 Hi, I’m @AdleAkbulut
 - 👀 I’m interested in Game Development, Software Development, Web Development, Artificial Intellegence, and NLP
-- 🌱 I’m currently learning Pytorch
-- 💞️ I want to build a neural network that can help writers
 - 📫 How to reach me: adleakbulut@gmail.com

 <!---